A Short History

 1912 John Howie, master builder and stone mason of Sydney’s Central Railway Station and the GPO in Martin Place, builds his gracious Federation home Cathkin Braes at 148 Lurline Street (now SteelReid Studio).

-1914 Ernest Hudson, a local businessman and sportsman, and his wife Mary (May) Hudson buy land at the top of Lurline Street.
-The purchase of eleven lots at the northern end of James Neale’s original Portion 52 becomes known as Hudson’s Gully or Hudson’s Park.
+1914 Ernest and Mary (May) Hudson buy land at the top of Lurline Street.
+These eleven lots at the northern end of James Neale’s original Portion 52 become known as Hudson’s Gully.
+Ernest is a prominent local businessman and sportsman.

 1916-18 The Giant Stairway from Federal Pass up to Echo Point is commenced under the vision and supervision of Council’s Chief Ranger Jim McKay.
 The project is abandoned by the Council two years later as too difficult and expensive.